 - There is a public bathroom open and available about 200 feet from the bowl.

 We meet on Sundays, 2:00-5:30pm (to ensure we have daylight).
 In general, we begin with easier and older dances, moving to more challenging and contemporary dances as the class progresses.
-At first, we are not planning to teach new material, but we may eventually move to teaching 1 or 2 new dances per week, with a review the following week.
+We alternate between teaching new dances and then reviewing them.
+See the list of dances taught.
 Requests are welcome and encouraged!

 You must register in advance on Enjoy Online — CityOfPaloAlto.com/Enjoy — Palo Alto's online system.
 Registration opens Monday 8:30 AM for the next session, six days later, and it stays open through the day of the class.
 It is first, come-first served.
 Keep in mind that attendance is capped at 42 and will likely sell out quickly.
 Per the City's refund policy, you can withdraw your registration up to 5 days in advance, which will be issued as a credit towards another Palo Alto class, including Nirkoda Ba'Gan for a different week.
 (The City imposes a $15 fee for cash refunds, which is more than the price of the class, so it's not really an option.)

 Rain-outs and Other Cancellations

 We may occasionally have to cancel due to rain, extreme weather, or other events outside our control.
 In that case, the next week will be designated a "make-up session," and your registration will be automatically carried over.
 If you cannot make the make-up session, you can request a full refund.

 - Residents of Palo Alto: $10

 Unfortunately, the City does offer discounts for student, seniors, or others.